How heart healthy is your stress level?

 Let’s talk about simple ways to manage stress and counter the stress response.

 Get Regular Exercise.
 Regular physical exercise will help you manage your stress level and help protect your heart and brain.
-Studies have demonstrated that exercise can help you mentally, by helping you think faster and more flexibly.
+Studies have demonstrated that exercise can help you mentally, by helping you think faster and more flexible.
 It also increases blood circulation to the brain and can improve the brain’s ability to react to stress.
 Exercise also improves overall psychological well-being and reduces anxiety and depression and elevates self-esteem.

 Breathe.
 Diaphragmatic or deep breathing techniques will help lower your stress levels.